 - When a baby is born with a brain injury, it’s often from inappropriate use of forceps or suction by the doctor delivering the baby.
 The parents may not realize that this tragedy was avoidable.

-Mild brain injuries are difficult to treat—and hard to live with.
-Our first goal in every brain injury claim is to make sure you’ve gotten a full diagnosis from a qualified specialist, and that your treatment plan is meeting your needs.
+Mild brain injuries are difficult to treat and hard to live with.
+Our first goal in every brain injury claim is to make sure you’ve gotten a complete diagnosis from a qualified specialist and that your treatment plan is meeting your needs.

 These questions take time to answer.
-That’s why it’s a mistake to accept a fast offer from an insurance companies.
+That’s why it’s a mistake to accept a fast offer from an insurance company.
 You need to have a sense of the true, long-term cost of your injury before you can agree to an amount.
 We take mild brain injuries seriously, and we will help you get the recovery you deserve.

-State law allows you to recover money for both your economic losses and non-economic losses.
+The Official Code of Georgia Annotated (OCGA) § 51-1-6 allows you to recover money for both your economic losses and non-economic losses.
 That means that your total financial recovery should be much higher than just the cost of your medical bills.
 It should include enough extra to address the way your injury affects your life.